 GOOD PAIRING FOOD AND DRINK

-- Why: The soft, slightly sweet challah is the perfect vehicle for creamy, savory dips.
-The bread’s tender texture soaks up the bold, earthy flavors of the dips without falling apart, creating a wonderful contrast .
+Serve warm challah slices with creamy hummus and smoky baba ganoush.
+The soft, slightly sweet bread is the perfect vehicle for these savory, earthy dips.
+Its tender texture soaks up the bold flavors without falling apart, creating a wonderful contrast.

-- Why: Challah’s fluffy texture makes it the ideal companion for sopping up rich, flavorful broth.
-The subtle sweetness of the bread provides a comforting balance to the savory depth of the soup or stew .
+Challah’s fluffy texture makes it the ideal companion for sopping up rich, flavorful broth.
+The subtle sweetness of the bread provides a comforting balance to the savory depth of the soup or stew.
+It’s a match made in comfort food heaven.

-- Why: Pair thick slices of challah with a vibrant mix of roasted Brussels sprouts, carrots, and sweet potatoes.
-The bread’s softness beautifully contrasts the caramelized, crispy edges of the vegetables .
+Pair thick slices of challah with a vibrant mix of roasted Brussels sprouts, carrots, and sweet potatoes.
+The bread’s softness beautifully contrasts the caramelized, crispy edges of the vegetables.
+A drizzle of good olive oil completes the meal.

-- Why: This is the ultimate way to transform leftover challah.
-Its rich, eggy dough is naturally suited to soaking up a creamy custard, resulting in a decadent, comforting dessert that’s far greater than the sum of its parts .
+This is the ultimate way to transform leftover challah.
+Its rich, eggy dough is naturally suited to soaking up a creamy custard.
+The result is a decadent, comforting dessert that’s far greater than the sum of its parts.
+Add raisins or chocolate chips for extra indulgence.

 Cocktail: Aperol Spritz